 - Unmet deadline – Strict deadlines are in place when you apply for LTD benefits.
 You must notify your employer of your GI disease within a specific timeframe defined in the policy.
 You could lose your right to LTD coverage if you miss the deadline.

 - IME results – Many LTD insurers require claimants to attend an appointment for an independent medical examination (IME).
 This exam is with a doctor the insurance company chooses.
 The doctor will examine you to determine whether your condition qualifies as a disability.
 If the physician disagrees with your initial diagnosis, it’s unlikely you’ll receive benefits.

-You should reach out to Abell and Capitan Law if you received a denial letter from the insurance company.
+You should reach out to Capitan Law if you received a denial letter from the insurance company.
 We have experience appealing denied claims and filing lawsuits when necessary.
 You can count on us to aggressively pursue the benefits you need to compensate you for your loss of income.

-Abell and Capitan Law believes in fighting for the rights of injured and sick workers.
+Capitan Law believes in fighting for the rights of injured and sick workers.
 When your disability prevents you from earning a living, you deserve an opportunity to seek benefits.
 You should receive the long-term disability payments necessary to replace a portion of your lost income so you don’t struggle to afford your medical bills and other expenses.

 You can count on our team of dedicated and skilled long-term disability lawyers to be your advocate during this challenging experience.
 A gastrointestinal disease can interfere with your daily routine and diminish your quality of life.
 We’re here to handle the entire claims process for you so you can focus on treatment.

-If you were diagnosed with a gastrointestinal disease that prevents you from earning your regular wages, call Abell and Capitan Law at (267) 419-7888 right now.
+If you were diagnosed with a gastrointestinal disease that prevents you from earning your regular wages, call Capitan Law at (267) 419-7888 right now.
 We will be happy to meet you for a free consultation to discuss the details and determine whether you are entitled to LTD benefits.